massimochen22/Simple-Shop/README.md

 ## Github Link: https://github.com/massimochen22/IT202-001/tree/prod/public_html/Project/
 ## Project Board Link: https://github.com/massimochen22/IT202-001/projects/1
 ## Website Link: http://hc424-prod.herokuapp.com/Project/
+## Demo Link: https://youtube.com/playlist?list=PL-16BBo4D0BBLB7Utt5y6MNY_ZS3gxMo_  (This link is a my YouTube playlist of 4 videos explaining each milestone feature.
+Please don't directly click the link, but copy and paste it.
+The last character of the link is an underscore)
 ## Your Name: Hao Massimo Chen

 <!--